ThriIseeker/Vortex-Sniper/README.md

 - Required Python packages: requests, termcolor (Install with `pip install -r requirements.txt`)

 ## Usage

-1. Clone the repository or download the script file.
-2. Install the required packages by running `pip install -r requirements.txt` in your command line.
+1. Press Code
+2. Then press Download Zip
+3. Open setup.py, This will install the modules needed for the Sniper it will install the modules from the requirements
-3. Obtain a valid Roblox cookie.
+4. Obtain a valid Roblox cookie.
 (See the "Obtaining Roblox Cookie" section below)
-4. Run the script using the command `python vortex_sniper.py`.
 5. Follow the prompts to input your Roblox cookie and configure sniper settings.
 6. Sit back and let Vortex Sniper perform sniper attacks for you!